rails-api/active_model_serializers/docs/howto/add_pagination_links.md

 ### JSON adapter

-If you are using `JSON` adapter, pagination links will not be included automatically, but it is possible to do so using `meta` key.
+If you are not using `JSON` adapter, pagination links will not be included automatically, but it is possible to do so using `meta` key.

 Add this method to your base API controller.